Reviews You Can Rely On

 What's the Best Value?

 Sleeping bags come in a broad range of prices for products that ostensibly serve the same purpose.
 After extensive testing, we can confidently say that a bag's price reflects real performance differences.
-Nothing came close to the Feathered Friends and Western Mountaineering bags in terms of absolute performance — they demonstrated clear superiority in overall design, build quality, and warmth-to-weight ratios.
+Nothing came close to the Feathered Friends and Western Mountaineering bags in terms of absolute performance—they demonstrated clear superiority in overall design, build quality, and warmth-to-weight ratios.
 Anyone willing to shell out for a high-end sleeping bag will get something that will last a decade or more if properly cared for.
 However, these exceptional sleeping bags are beyond the budget of many backpackers.

 For less than half the price of the premium bags, the Mountain Hardwear Bishop Pass 15 provides an exceptional deal.
 Although a little heavier and bulkier on the trail, you will likely sleep just as well once you get it to camp.
-The synthetic REI Co-op Trailmade 20 is the other high-value bag in our test.
+The synthetic REI Co-op Trailmade 20 is the other high-value bag in our tests.
 It fared well compared to the other synthetic models in our review, and the price can't be beat.
 For backpackers with a bigger budget, a bargain bag can be used for car camping, travel, or emergencies, and a premium bag can be saved for trips when performance really matters.

 backpacking sleeping bag - our high value bags, the bishop pass (above) and trailmade 20 (below).